dtrovato997/SpeechAnalysis/README.md

 ### For Flutter App
 - Flutter SDK 3.7.2 or higher
 - Dart SDK
-- Android Studio / Xcode (for mobile development)
+- Android Studio
 - Android device or emulator

 ### For Evaluation Scripts
-- Python 3.8+
+- Python 3.11+
 - See individual evaluation README files for dependencies

 ### System Requirements